dmkos/php-containers/linux/lighttpd/README.md

 ### Arbitrary user

-If you're not happy with `www-data` for some reason (usually it is related to file permissions of your source code), here is how to create custom user:
+If you're not happy with `www-data` for some reason (usually it is related to file permissions of your source code), here is how to create custom user.

+#### Unprivileged image

 ```dockerfile
 FROM dmkos/php:8.4-lighttpd